ds604/Stock-API-Medium/README.md

 # Web Scrapper for Financial Data
-If you haven't done so already, please check out my Medium article here.
+If you haven't done so already, please check out my Medium [article](https://medium.com/@mcleod333/web-scraper-for-financial-data-657c9b973ec5).
 ## Set Up the Application
 After cloning the repository to your local machine, you must install the dependencies with `npm install`.
 ## Start the Application